 Who will we share your personal information with?

-We may share your personal information within our group and with the following organisations:
+We may share your personal information (as appropriate) with the following organisations/third party firms:

-- Appointed Representatives and/or Certificated Enforcement Agents to assist us in carrying out the debt collection or enforcement activities;
+• Our collection Agents and/or Certificated Enforcement Agents to assist us in carrying out he debt collection or enforcement activities;

-- Approved subcontractors (suppliers who provide goods and services to us).
-Where this is necessary we will take all appropriate steps to safeguard your data and relevant rights and freedoms under the General Data Protection Regulation (GDPR);
+• Approved subcontractors (suppliers who provide goods and services to us).
+Where this is necessary we will take all appropriate steps to safeguard your data and relevant rights and freedoms under the UK General Data Protection Regulation (UK GDPR);

 Our own employed company personnel are extensively vetted in accordance with our Pre-Employment Screening (PES) Policy and will have access to your personal data.
 Access to your personal data will only be granted to appropriate screened personnel and only if necessary for the purposes described.
 Any such employee will always be required to process data in a confidential and secure manner.